conorsch/nlpbox/README.md

   3. Compile and install the SRILM toolkit.
   4. Compile Python bindings for SRILM, using [swig-srilm].
   5. Install the `srilm` Python package, so you can `import srilm` in your Python scripts.
+  6. Deploy the Python web application [language-model-server] for querying ngrams.

 You can log into the machine using: